fujitsuzuki/odin-recipes/README.md

 # odin-recipes
-putting skills from first chapters of odin project into actual use 1st project of curriculum
+putting skills from first chapters of odin project into actual use<br>
+1st project of curriculum